deep-assistant/operator/README.md

 No notificatios, no distractions, just the work.

 User sees only one card at a time to focus.
-Once he does send a message or makes overwise the decision, this card goes to the and of the queue - or completely disappers (for example if no new answers are commint from humans in chats).
+Once he does send a message or makes overwise the decision, this card goes to the and of the queue - or completely disappers (for example if no new answers are comming from humans in chats).

 That way the desicion making process is streamlined (it actually a single stream or queue of desicions).
 And no additional cognitive resources are wasted on the context switching itself.